 Barry M. Goldwater Scholarship Referee Guidelines

 The Barry M. Goldwater Scholarship Program was created to encourage outstanding sophomore and junior students to pursue careers in mathematics, the natural sciences or engineering, and to foster excellence in those fields.
-In awarding scholarships, the Foundation Board of Trustees will consider the nominee's field of study and career objectives and the extent to which that individual has the commitment and potential to make a significant contribution to his or her field.
+In awarding scholarships, the Foundation Board of Trustees will consider the nominee's field of study and career objectives and the extent to which that individual has the commitment and potential to make a significant contribution to their field.

 Nominees are evaluated on: